Detroit Red Wings extend Olli Määttä for two years, $6 million. Why it makes sense

 More:Detroit Red Wings recall Jakub Vrana just in time to showcase him before trade deadline

 Originally drafted by the Penguins 22nd overall in 2012, Määttä won back-to-back Stanley Cup championships with the organization in 2016 and 2017.
-He placed fifth in voting for the Calder Memorial Trophy as a 19-year-old after picking up 29 points (9-20-29), a plus-eight rating and 14 penalty minutes in 78 games during the 2013-14 season.
+He placed fifth in voting for the Calder Trophy (awarded annually to the NHL's top rookie) as a 19-year-old after picking up 29 points (9-20-29), a plus-eight rating and 14 penalty minutes in 78 games during the 2013-14 season.

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.